 Phishing is one of the curses of the internet age.
 If you’ve ever received an email which outwardly seems legitimate, only to find that it seeks to take you to a completely irrelevant web page, you’ve been phished.
-And if you’ve been prompted by an email to download an attachment that you didn’t ask for, there’s a good chance that phishing is to blame.

 These days, if you fall victim to the various types of phishing, the results can be devastating, both financially and psychologically.
 So it makes sense to find out what is a phishing email, and how to avoid becoming prey to the online world’s most devious predators.

-What is phishing all about?
+What is phishing?

 If you’re wondering how does phishing work, you might be surprised by how simple the practice actually is.
 This isn’t a form of hacking which relies on cutting edge coding skills or specialist equipment.
 In fact, a successful phishing email resembles a magic trick more than a sophisticated hack.

-At the same time, there’s a technical side to the question what is a phishing email.
+At the same time, there’s a technical side to the question of what is a phishing email.
 Phishers can’t just write a persuasive text.
 They also work hard to make their emails look as much like the “real thing” as possible, incorporating graphics and layouts which mimic legitimate communications.

 When you bring all of these elements together, it’s easy to see why people need to know what is a phishing email.
 These attackers tend to be very effective at targeting people who aren’t security-conscious, and they prey on vulnerable internet users.

-Become familiar with phishing email examples
+5 most common phishing email examples

 If you aren’t sure how to detect phishing emails, checking out some phishing email examples is definitely recommended.
 There’s no single template for these emails, but there are some categories which appear again and again.